Day 117: Kettles Of Fish

 Oh dear.

 At one point I swear the KGB/border guard guy wrote ‘Narva’ on a piece of paper whilst having an animated discussion on the phone.
 Had they heard about yesterday’s shenanigans?
 Was I to be locked away as a habitual border pest?
 My toes curled.
-No – it doesn’t say Narva – it’s not even English, it’s weird Russian letters, plus you’re reading it upside down you moron.
+No – it doesn’t say Narva – it’s not even Latin lettering, it’s Cyrillic, plus you’re reading it upside down you tit.

 I just want to leave now, thanks.
 I’ve stepped foot in your crazy country and if it’s all the same to you, I’d like to hotfoot it back to the good ol’ EU where I know they can’t give me the old electric shock shower fandango.
 They kept me for half an hour.
 Then, without any kind of ceremony, they let me go.